Pregnancy life changes in week 25

 Hair: The hair of your baby will now be having a recognisable colour and texture.
 But it might change after they are born.

-Uterus: The uterus is growing, and it will apply pressure on the veins that deliver blood to the heart, and for this reason you may feel lightheaded if you lie on your back for quite some time.
+Uterus: The uterus is growing and so is your baby bump.
+It will apply pressure on the veins that deliver blood to the heart, and for this reason you may feel lightheaded if you lie on your back for quite some time.

 fetal-development-week-25